Phase diagram and eigenvalue dynamics of stochastic gradient descent in multilayer neural networks: Empirical phase diagram

 \item Increasing the initial variance at small temperature results in a larger loss, while the gradient remains large as well.
 This indicates that learning remains active but without making progress.
 This is identified with a jamming phase with slow dynamics.

 \item At higher temperature, $\epsilon/|\cB| \sim 10^{0}$, a transition is observed to a regime where both the final loss and final gradient are large, indicating a lack of convergence.
-Since this dynamics is independent of the matrix initialisation, it signifies a transition to a paramagnetic phase.
+Since this dynamics is independent of the matrix initialisation, it signifies a transition to a paramagnetic phase.\footnote{ This corresponds to the dotted regions in the phase diagrams analysed in Ref.~\cite{doi:10.1073/pnas.2316301121}, which are considered in the plane spanned by the learning rate and the batch size. }

 \item At even higher temperature, $\epsilon/|\cB| \sim 10^{2}$, and for all values of $1/\sigma_W$, the dependence on the initialisation has vanished and the models are clearly in the paramagnetic phase, with the dynamics dominated by thermal fluctuations.